silkodenis/SOM/README.md

 ## Credits

-Thanks to [Amit Patel](http://www-cs-students.stanford.edu/~amitp/) for help in implementing the efficient hexagon grid.
+Thanks to [Amit Patel](http://www-cs-students.stanford.edu/~amitp/) for help in implementing the efficient hexagonal grid.

 ## License